 - Physical disfigurement

-How Do I Prove My Injury Claim?
+How do I Prove My Injury Claim?

-Our legal team helps you collect vital evidence to build a valid insurance claim.
+When you hire us, our legal team helps you collect vital evidence to build a valid insurance claim.
 For instance, we may gather documentation that includes the following:

-- Statements from you and your family members on how the accident impacted your life.
+- Statements from you and your family members on how the accident impacted your life

-- A statement from your physician on your prognosis and need for future medical care.
+- A statement from your physician on your prognosis and need for future medical care

-- Proof through traffic camera video that shows another party caused the accident.
+- Proof through traffic camera video that shows another party caused the accident

 You must also prove that the at-fault driver’s negligence caused the accident that left you with physical injuries and vehicle damage.
 As required by Florida’s negligence statute, we can help you prove that: